victorfu/psyduck-next/README.md

 ## Deployment on Vercel

-Configure the auth-domain of your firebase project to the domain of your vercel deployment.
+You need to have a vercel account.
+You can sign up at [https://vercel.com/](https://vercel.com/).
+Connect your github repository to vercel and deploy the project.
+The auth-domain of your firebase project should be set to the domain of your vercel deployment.

+## License

+Psyduck-Next is licensed under the MIT license.